 When buying in bulk, note that the number of licences purchased should equal the number of students or employees utilising Scrivener, not simply the number of computers within your organisation.
 Volume discounts have been tiered to ensure good savings are provided when there are a large number of users.
 For instance, if more than 250 licences are purchased within a single transaction, then you’ll save 60% on the normal licence rate for Scrivener.
 If your site or campus is in the order of 500 licences, please contact salesATliteratureandlatteDOTcom to get rates for site licensing.

-If employees at a company want personalised licensing for Scrivener, tied to their specific user name, then going the volume discount route is not possible.
+If individuals within an organisation want personalised licensing for Scrivener, tied to their specific user name, then going the volume discount route is not possible.
 Licences tied to a single user name need to be purchased separately.
+Likewise, volume discounts are provided for organisations and institutions purchasing a multi-user licence, and are not intended for buying individual licences in bulk.
+For example, a group of PhD students should not band together to purchase licensing jointly.

 Some institutions may be exempt from sales taxation.
 As there is no global database available detailing exempt universities or businesses, it is a limitation of the automated system that sales tax, if appropriate, will always be charged in the first instance.
 If you’re organisation is exempt from taxation, the value can be rebated to your method of payment once you’re in receipt of your STxxxxxxxx order confirmation.
 The order number is dispatched immediately to the given email address, and if you send this, along with your exemption certificate, to csfileattachmentATdigitalriverDOTcom then the sales tax portion of your order will be rebated to your method of payment.